 Government and community-based elder abuse programs continue to be underfunded.
 In the last two years, Congress significantly raised the financial cap on VOCA funding, quadrupling 2016 funding that is available to states to support victim services.
 In addition, the new VOCA Victim Assistance Rule was finalized in August, 2016, which clarified and expanded states' allowable uses of VOCA victim assistance funding.
 With this tremendous increase in funding and the new Rule that clarifies and expands how states may expend the funding, states are looking to support previously underserved populations, such as victims of elder abuse.
 In this Workshop, a policy analyst with the Office for Victims of Crime (OVC) will briefly describe VOCA victim assistance funding and the new Rule.
 THE Wisconsin VOCA victim assistance state administrator will provide practical tips on how elder justice professionals can access VOCA funds in any state.
-Finally, a policy analyst with the OVC will provide examples of education will include Social Work and Counseling ethical guidelines, will be devoted to answering specific attendee questions about VOCA
+Finally, a policy analyst with the OVC will provide examples of VOCA-funded elder abuse programs.
+The remainder of the workshop education will include Social Work and Counseling ethical guidelines, will be devoted to answering specific attendee questions about VOCA